Generic Name: morphine (MOR feen)

 What happens if I miss a dose?

 Kadian is usualy taken once per day (every 24 hours) or twice daily (every 12 hours).
 Since Kadian is used for pain, you are not likely to miss a dose.
-If you do miss a dose, take the medicine as soon as you remember, then take your next dose as follows:
+If you do miss a dose, take the medicine as soon as you remember.
+Then take your next dose as follows:

 If you take Kadian 2 times per day: Take your next dose 12 hours after taking the missed dose.